radix2/dockchains/README.md

 Note: All meta data would of course also be maintained according to Named Data Networking principles.

-Note: To simplify things (and not require container consumers to have to participate in the financial aspects of cryptocurrency), we will initially limit ourselves to many-to-many distribution of almost *free* pre-packaged containers.
-Almost since you would still transact processing costs among the nodes.
-They are however free as in FOSS.
-Most importantly this means that we limit the attack surface of the ecosystem (since consumers end up needing to hold actual crypto currency, at least it should be in very limited amounts) and the attackers ROI.

 ## Implementation Ideas

 ### Distributed Autonomous Corporation